 The CreateDatabaseCorrelation function creates a database correlation, which is a VisIt construct that relates the time states for two or more databases in some way.
 You would use the CreateDatabaseCorrelation function if you wanted to put plots from more than one time-varying database in the same vis window and then move them both through time in some synchronized way.
 The name argument is a string that is the name of the database correlation to be created.
 You will use the name of the database correlation to set the active time slider later so that you can change time states.
 The databases argument is a list or tuple of string objects containing the fully-qualified (host:/path/filename) names of the databases to be involved in the database query.
 The method argument allows you to specify a database correlation method.
-Each database correlation has its own time slider that can be used to set the time state of databases that are part of a database correlation.
+Each database correlation.
 Individual time-varying databases have their own trivial database correlation, consisting of only 1 database.
 When you call the CreateDatabaseCorrelation function, VisIt creates a new time slider with the same name as the database correlation and makes it be the active time slider.